Tips and Tricks

 Before you begin, clear a flat area.
 Have a cup of water and paper towel handy to clean brushes.

 The paint is a water-based acrylic paint (not harmful to water or marine life).
 It does dry very quickly, so keep the pots closed if you are leaving them for a while.

 If the paint seem very thick, do not mix with oil or anything else, you can mix in a drop or two of water with a toothpick.
 Only add a drop or two at a time until it reaches the consistency you are comfortable with.

-The paint is usually think enough to cover the numbers, but in some cases the numbers might still show.
+The paint is usually thick enough to cover the numbers, but in some cases the numbers might still show.
 That is because lighter colours and some colours like red, will never be thick enough to cover the number completely.
 A good idea is to use a white marker or colouring in pencil to cover the number before you paint that are.
 That will ensure the number does not show through the paint.

 The paint dries quickly which can lead to the brushes clogging up quickly.
 Clean the brushes regularly in a cup of water to prevent this.
 Also make sure the tops of the brushes are completely closed when you’re done with them to prevent drying and splitting.